-Here are helpful tips to make your videoconferencing experience better.
-For further information, please call x4593
+Here are helpful tips to enhance your videoconferencing experience.
+For further information, please call 845-574-4593.

 - Allow participants a brief "practice session" to familiarize themselves with the equipment and set-up.

 - Be polite and turn off beepers, watch alarms and cell phones.

 - On rare occasions there may be problems with the connection or equipment.
 Alternate plans are advisable.
 In other words, have a backup plan for your meeting or class!

 - When creating presentation materials such as agendas, charts, PowerPoint presentations, etc., use large fonts to compensate for best results.
 Fonts that are smaller than 14-point Courier can be difficult to see.

 - If you already have presentation material prepared that might not be legible on the far end (the remote site), you can always fax a copy to the far-end rooms before the meeting.
 Sending the presentation materials ahead is in itself a good idea anyway.

 - Appoint a meeting facilitator.
 Just like a "live" meeting, a videoconference meeting can get out of control unless somebody takes the job of traffic cop.
 The facilitator can also take responsibility for muting and un-muting the microphone and adjusting the camera.
 For collaborative computing (data conferencing), it is especially important that everyone knows who has control of the presentation.

 - Set clear objectives regarding what will be accomplished in the session and communicate them to participants.